cloudfoundry/stratos/docs/developer/frontend-tests.md

 codeclimate analyze
 ```

+> [!NOTE]
-> **NOTE** Unfortunately this highlights all current issues and not those that are the diff between any master and feature branch.
+> Unfortunately this highlights all current issues and not those that are the diff between any master and feature branch.
 Analyze
-can be ran against a single/sub set of files, again with all current issues, but a little more digestible.
+> can be ran against a single/sub set of files, again with all current issues, but a little more digestible.

 ```
 codeclimate analyze <path to file/s>